 “The Seacrest gourds were installed by members of the Alki Wildlife Habitat Project, whose goal is to promote neighborhood involvement in restoring the natural legacy of our community.”

 After the certification presentation and some truly mouth-watering food prepared by Blue Willow Catering (so maybe I had a fourth reason for attending!), I decided to break away from the networking and go off and explore the scenery.
 The hour was getting close to sunset, and the light was perfect for taking some photographs.

-I checked out the purple martin gourds, hanging from the walking pier, but they all seemed pretty quiet, no one in attendance.
-Suddenly, at the end, I spotted a lone martin just sitting on the pole.
+I checked out the purple martin gourds, hanging from the walking pier, but they all seemed pretty quiet, with no one in attendance.
+Suddenly, I spotted a lone martin just sitting on the last pole.
 The angle for the shot was perfect, straight geometric lines of the pier framed the graceful steely curves of artificial lampposts and the natural curves of the gourd houses, and in the background, the one lone purple martin.
-To me the shot captured the essence of urban conservation—finding ways to balance the wants of our society with the needs of nature.
+To me, the shot captured the essence of urban conservation—finding ways to balance the wants of our society with the needs of nature.

 I returned to the networking group wishing I had been able to see more of the martins.
 As the sun sank lower I was alerted by Greg Whittaker of Alki Kayak Tours that some purple martins were congregating at the gourds closest to the end of the pier.

 I hurried to see, arriving in time to take some amazing photos of a purple martin family in full feeding swing.
 With two babies to feed, the parents were quite busy; one would land on the gourd, stuffing the insect it carried into one gaping mouth, while the other parent waited on the sidelines with the next mouthful.
 I just kept clicking away, hoping to be able to capture some sense of the beauty and grace of the parents as they swept in and out.